 Yes.
 The application does not “roll over.”We have found that it is crucial to have the most current and complete information possible when considering an applicant for admission.
 Therefore, the waitlist is closed in the middle of September.
 Students wishing to be considered for the subsequent year must reapply.
 Although it is not required, families may repeat the tour if desired.
 Check with the Admission Office to see if your child is required to repeat the ISEE exam.

-For grades K-12, there is a new student enrollment fee of $2,800.
-There is also a $2,800 deposit due with your signed contract (in addition to the new student enrollment fee) that is credited toward tuition.
-These amounts are often reduced for families receiving assistance from the Tuition Reduction Fund.
+For grades K-12, there is a new student enrollment fee of $3,000.
+There is also a $3,100 deposit due with your signed contract (in addition to the new student enrollment fee) that is credited toward tuition.
+These amounts are often reduced for families receiving assistance from Financial Aid.

 For grades K-12, there is an application fee of $175.
-Families may request a fee reduction by contacting the appropriate Admission Office for details.
+(Families may request a fee reduction.
+Contact the appropriate Admission Office for details).